serverdensity/sd-agent-core-plugins/solr/README.md

 # Installation

-The Solr check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Solr nodes.
+The Solr check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=solr).
+To install the Solr check install the `sd-agent-solr` package.

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
-Read the [JMX Check documentation](http://docs.datadoghq.com/integrations/java/) for more information on that.
+Read the [JMX Check documentation](hhttps://support.serverdensity.com/hc/en-us/search?query=java) for more information on that.

 # Configuration